wilcarrasco/CPME-258-Project/README.md

 * Wil Carrasco

 ## Project Tile:
-Deep Learning CNN Animal Classifier
+Deep Learning CNN dog/cat Classifier w/VGG16

 ## Description:
-Using a Convolutional Neural Network to identify cat & dog images.
+Using a Convolutional Neural Network w/ VGG16 to identify cat & dog images.

 ## Project Idea
-Using multiple images of cats and dogs can we create a CNN to binary classify images between the two types.
+Using multiple images of cats and dogs can we create a CNN to categorize images between the two types.

 ## Proposed Solution
 Step 1: Data ingestion, data cleaning, and initial visualization (if necessary)